xerial/sqlite-jdbc/README.md

 Sqlite JDBC supports [GraalVM native-image](https://www.graalvm.org/native-image/) out of the box starting from version 3.40.1.0.
 There has been rudimentary support for some versions before that, but this was not actively tested by the CI.

-By default, the `sqlitejdbc` library for the compilation target will be included in the native image, accompanied the required JNI configuration.
+By default, the `sqlitejdbc` library for the compilation target will be included in the native image, accompanied by the required JNI configuration.
-At runtime, this library will be extracted to the temp folder and be loaded from there.
+At runtime, this library will be extracted to the temp folder and loaded from there.
-For the best startup performance however, it is recommended to set the `org.sqlite.lib.exportPath` property at build-time.
+For faster startup however, it is recommended to set the `org.sqlite.lib.exportPath` property at build-time.
-This will export the `sqlitejdbc` library at build-time to the specified directory, after which the library will no longer be included as a resource.
+This will export the `sqlitejdbc` library at build-time to the specified directory, and the library will not be included as a resource.
 As a result, the native image itself will be slightly smaller and the overhead of exporting the library at run-time is eliminated, but you need to make sure the library can be found at run-time.
 The best way to do this is to simply place the library next to the executable.